 Students may receive academic credit for some non-credit courses, certifications, licenses, examinations, registered apprenticeships, etc. gained outside of traditional college programs.
 A crosswalk for the most common and pre-approved credential recommendations by Central Maine Community College degree program are available at the college's Credit for Prior Learning webpage.
 Many other credit recommendations are listed in the American Council on Education (ACE) National Guide to College Credit for Workforce Training, and may also be used by department chairpersons to produce proficiency credit equivalencies with Central Maine Community College courses.
-See www2.acenet.edu/credit/?fuseaction=browse. main.

 Other trainings not already reviewed by Central Maine Community College or ACE may also be reviewed by the appropriate department chairperson for academic credit.

-A non-refundable review fee of \$100 may be required for trainings not already reviewed by Central Maine Community College.
 Credential assessment will require valid proof of learning such as the license, certification copy, course materials, certificates, or other information.
 Credit award is subject to applicability of the learning to the student's program of study.
-Credential review requires a meeting with the appropriate department chairperson and/or the associate dean of academic affairs for consideration.
+Credential review requires a meeting with the appropriate department chairperson and/ or the associate dean of academic affairs for consideration.